Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 The 5E cycle is a widely-used sequence that mirrors scientific thinking.
 A Year 7 energy unit might follow this pattern:

-Engage: Show pupils a video of ice melting in a cup of warm water.
+Engage: Show learners a video of ice melting in a cup of warm water.
 Ask: "Where does the heat go?
 What happens to the heat?"
-Pupils commit to a prediction or sketch what they think is happening inside the water.
+Learners commit to a prediction or sketch what they think is happening inside the water.

-Elaborate: Pupils apply this model to new contexts: "Why does a spoon in a hot cup become hot?"
+Elaborate: Learners apply this model to new contexts: "Why does a spoon in a hot cup become hot?"
 "How does insulation slow cooling?"
 They explain using the particle model, not memory.

 Predict-Observe-Explain (POE)